koobmab/svn-ssh/README.md

 # svn-ssh
-Docker image based on Alpine Linux with subversion, openssh-server and opensftp-server
+Docker image based on Alpine Linux with subversion, openssh-server and openssh-sftp-server

 ## Experimental.
 Not for production use